KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/11-fall-casting-out.md

 **Primary Structural Diagnosis:**
 The **Instantiation of Duality and the Fracturing of Coherence.**
 This archetype describes the pivotal transition from **undifferentiated Centropic unity** into **Embodied consciousness**, defined by **Separation, Friction,** and the necessity of **Volitional Integration.**
-It marks the genesis of **SS / SM** as a distinct, self-reflective field—separated from direct awareness of **DS / DM.**
+It marks the genesis of **SS / SM** as a distinct, self-reflective field—separated from direct consciousness of **DS / DM.**

 **Core Glyphic Sequence:**
 `◎ → ⟜ → ☍ → E↓→E`
-*(From integrated coherence, a synectic pivot introduces a choice leading to fragmentation and a declivous entropic descent into distorted embodiment.)*
+*(From integrated coherence, a synectic pivot introduces a choice leading to fragmentation and a declivous entropic motion into distorted embodiment.)*

 ---